Learning More about Cat Spays and Neuters at The Animal Hospital of Roxbury

 Can my cat eat or drink before the surgery?

-No, not from 9:00 p.m. the night before.
+No, fasting is required after 9:00 p.m. the night before.

 How do I care for my cat’s surgical site after spaying or neutering?